 Age is a common factor in the development of dark circles under the eyes.
 Like it or not, as we age, we all are more prone to them.
 The thick skin protects our eyelids when we are young but gets thinner with age.
 The thinner eyelids expose more blood vessels as they are closer to the surface now.
 They become more visible as we get older.
 Thus, more prone to stand out.

 Heredity also plays a role.
 However, heredity is unfortunately something we have no control over whatsoever.
-The tendency towards thinner eyelids are passed on in families from one generation to another.
+The tendency towards thinner eyelids is passed on in families from one generation to another.
 If heredity is to blame then you simply must accept it and learn ways to handle it as best as you can.
-Allergies can be to blame for under eye circles as well as nose related problems, such as chronic nasal obstruction can contribute to them as well.
+Allergies can be to blame for under-eye circles as well as nose-related problems, such as chronic nasal obstruction can contribute to them as well.
 But there is hope!

-Chronic fatigue, and/or a lack of sleep, are a very common cause of eye circles.
+Chronic fatigue, and/or a lack of sleep, are very common causes of eye circles.
 Fortunately, an easy remedy- just get more sleep!
-Spending too much time in the sun can increase one’s chances of acquiring dark under eye circles, as well as “woman-related” problems, menstruation and pregnancy.
+Spending too much time in the sun can increase one’s chances of acquiring dark under-eye circles, as well as “woman-related” problems, menstruation, and pregnancy.

-Consuming too many alcoholic beverages as well as caffeinated beverages (namely sodas and chocolate drinks) can encourage the swift arrival of those dreaded under eye circles.
+Consuming too many alcoholic beverages as well as caffeinated beverages (namely sodas and chocolate drinks) can encourage the swift arrival of those dreaded under-eye circles.
 Another reason exists for quitting smoking.
-Smoking is another major cause of developing a case of dark under eye circles.
+Smoking is another major cause of developing dark under-eye circles.
 Smoking serves to wreak havoc with circulation to many areas of the body (even the eyes).

-Unfortunately, there is no one cure all for dark under eye circles.
+Unfortunately, there is no cure-all for dark under-eye circles.
 The good news is that there are ways to help avoid getting them as well as ways to help keep them at bay or from being all too painfully obvious and ruining your otherwise flawless look.